technologies-of-history/fall-2025/content/posts/2024-11-04-Welcome to our course.md

 layout: post
 bookTOC: false
 draft: false
+author: Melissa Reynolds
-title: Welcome to our course!
+title: Welcome to Technologies of History!
 ---

-This is a test post to see how posts are rendered on the course blog.
+Over the course of the semester, students will post their digital tools assignments to this blog.
+Check back to see their progress!